IEX: Broker priority

 Before becoming an exchange, IEX operated a dark pool which did not adhere entirely to priority by price then time, unlike other U.S. trading venues.
 Instead, the IEX prioritized orders by price, followed by broker and, lastly, time.
-Katsuyama argues that this arrangement advantages regular investors contrarily to high frequency trading (HFT) firms, by preventing, for instance, HFT firms from jumping to the top of the order queue and front running normal investors.
+Katsuyama argues that this arrangement advantages regular investors contrarily to HFT firms, by preventing, for instance, HFT firms from jumping to the top of the order queue and front running normal investors.

 When IEX applied for exchange status, it dropped the broker-based priority mechanism and as an exchange it gives priority to the best price first followed by the time of order submittal (as do other exchanges).

 Liquidity

 Michael Lewis' book, Flash Boys, focused on the new trading platform, arguing that it was better than other dark pools since it created an equal playing field for investors by slowing down trading and preventing HFT firms from front running orders.
 An advocacy group for high-frequency traders countered that liquidity-provider firms need speed and direct market connectivity to manage risk, and a market that limits speed, such as IEX, would be illiquid and expensive for price discovery.